Search

 Some people can be infected by an influenza virus but experience no symptoms or develop only mild symptoms.
 Some infections result in severe symptoms and can lead to death.

-Can people get avian influenza from eating poultry infected with influenza?
+Can people get avian influenza from eating poultry, eggs or other meats from animals infected with influenza?

 Back to top

 No. Avian influenza is not spread by cooked food.
 There is no evidence to suggest that eating cooked poultry or eggs could transmit the virus to humans.
 While the World Health Organization recommends proper cooking as a good general practice, it is even more important in countries that have a current outbreak of avian influenza.
-The virus can be killed by heat so poultry should be cooked to an internal temperature of 75 °C (165 °F) to make sure they are safe to eat.
+The virus can be killed by heat so poultry and other meats and organs should be cooked to an appropriate internal temperature to make sure they are safe to eat.
 Eggs should also be thoroughly cooked (no runny yolks).
+Pasteurized cow's milk and milk products remain safe to consume.
+Milk from dairy cows in Canada must be pasteurized before sale.

 Food and kitchen hygiene are also important.
-Be sure that juices from raw poultry or poultry products do not touch or mix with other foods that will be eaten raw.
+Juices from raw poultry, meat, or other animal products should not touch or mix with other foods that will be eaten raw.
 Always wash your hands thoroughly and disinfect surfaces after touching poultry products.

-Can the avian influenza turn into a human flu pandemic?
+Can avian influenza turn into a human flu pandemic?

 Back to top